Glucosamine and Chondroitin

 Chondroitin

 Chondroitin is another natural compound found in the body that is a major component of cartilage.
-It is believed to help cartilage retain water and elasticity, as well as inhibit enzymes that break down cartilage.
+It is believed to help maintain the structural integrity of the cartilage and prevent its breakdown.
 Chondroitin supplements are often taken in combination with glucosamine to support joint health and reduce inflammation.

-While there is limited scientific evidence to support the use of glucosamine and chondroitin supplements for managing joint symptoms in cEDS specifically, some individuals with the condition may find them beneficial in alleviating joint pain and improving joint function.
+While there is limited scientific evidence specifically linking the use of glucosamine and chondroitin to the management of symptoms in cEDS, some individuals with the condition may find these supplements beneficial in alleviating joint pain and stiffness.
 It is important to consult with a healthcare provider before starting any new supplement regimen, as they can provide personalized recommendations based on individual needs and medical history.

 Supplements for cEDS